-The Fairfield Department of Health (FDH) wants to be sure that all our residents enjoy swimming fun and stay healthy by understanding how recreational water diseases are caused and how to prevent them from making people sick.
+The Fairfield County Health Department (FDH) wants to be sure that all our residents enjoy swimming fun and stay healthy by understanding how recreational water diseases are caused and how to prevent them from making people sick.
 These diseases are caused by germs that can contaminate water in pools, lakes and oceans.
 The most common illness is diarrhea caused by germs like Cryptosporidium, Giardia, Shigella and E.coli.
 A person with diarrhea can contaminate a swimming pool.
 If swimmers swallow the contaminated water, they may become ill.

 To keep your water experience as safe as possible, please follow the following health tips:

 - Do not swim when you have diarrhea.

 This is really important especially for children in diapers.

 - Do not swallow pool water; keep your mouth closed while in the water